MkyCodes/landing_page/README.md

-# landing_page
+# The General Text
-this is the landing page project
+this is the landing page project readme

+## the languages used:
+- HTML
+- CSS
+- JAVASCRIPT